 For purposes of the Trustees' evaluation of the Putnam funds' investment performance, the Trustees generally focus on a competitive industry ranking of each fund's total net return over a one-year, three-year and five-year period.
 For a number of Putnam funds with relatively unique investment mandates for which Putnam Management informed the Trustees that meaningful competitive performance rankings are not considered to be available, the Trustees evaluated performance based on their total gross and net returns and comparisons of those returns to the returns of selected investment benchmarks.
-In the case of your fund, the Trustees considered information about your fund's total return and its performance relative to its benchmark over the one-year, three-year and five-year periods ended December 31, 2022.
-Your fund's class A shares' return, net of fees and expenses, was negative and trailed the return of its benchmark over the one-year period ended December 31, 2022, was positive but trailed the return of its benchmark over the three-year period ended December 31, 2022 and was positive but slightly trailed the return of its benchmark over the five-year period ended December 31, 2022.
-(When considering performance information, shareholders should be mindful that past performance is not a guarantee of future results.)
+In the case of your fund, the Trustees considered that its class A share cumulative total return performance at net asset value was in the following quartiles of its Lipper peer group (Lipper Multi-Cap Core Funds) for the one-year, three-year and five-year periods ended December 31, 2022 (the first quartile representing the best-performing funds and the fourth quartile the worst-performing funds):